 Have you ever wondered how professional athletes become so famous?
-It’s incredible how these individuals start out as a nobody on a small-town high school sports team, and in a matter of years, their name is on billboards everywhere.
+It’s incredible how these individuals start out as a nobody on a small-town high school sports team, and in a matter of years, their brand is on billboards everywhere.

 Think about LeBron James.
 LeBron’s childhood consisted of foster homes, a missing father figure, and poverty.
 His talent in high school caught the eyes of recruiters early, but it wasn’t just his talent that made him the star influencer for the Nike brand.
 It wasn’t just his talent that made his name a name that is known all around the world.
 When you think about LeBron James’ popularity, even amongst those who don’t care to watch basketball, you have to wonder how his name become so known.